-Students exhibiting signs of illness (fever, vomiting, etc.) should be cared for at home to enhance their own recovery and to prevent the spread of illness to other students.
+Students exhibiting any signs of illness (fever, vomiting, fatigue, cough, etc.) must be cared for at home to enhance their own recovery and to prevent the spread of illness to other students.
 Students who become ill or injured at school will not be sent home without prior contact with a family member or authorized adult.
 While Health Services provides interim care, the responsibility for the treatment and care of the student rests with the family once notification has been provided.
+Please work with your family, employer, and close contacts to assure your student who is ill can be picked up within 30 minutes of Health Services notifying you.